dandelion125/kernel_libghthash/README.md

-# kernel_libghthash
+# standalone_libghthash
+Standalone libghthash for use in embedded systems.
-Windows Kernel adaptation of libghthash, kudos to Simon Kagstrom for making this awesome library.
+All credit goes to Simon Kagstrom for making this library.
-All I did was port this library for usage in the Windows Kernel.
+All I did was make a standalone version of it.

 See the original library at: https://github.com/SimonKagstrom/libghthash